Social Media Step One

-You do not need to be everywhere.
-So pick one platform to start.
+You don’t need to be everywhere.
+So, pick one platform to start.
 How do you decide?
-Think about your target customers and choose based on their interests, not yours.
-Sure you may love Pinterest, but if your clients are engineers and chemists, you might be better off building out your LinkedIn profile.
-Conversely, you may enjoy the rapid-fire interaction of Twitter, but if your customers are middle age women, Facebook is where you need to be.
+Think about your target customers and choose a platform based on their interests, not yours.
+Sure, you may love Pinterest, but if your clients are engineers and chemists, you might be better off building out your LinkedIn profile.
+Conversely, you may enjoy the rapid-fire interaction of Twitter, but if your customers are middle-aged women, Facebook is where you need to be.

 Use this list as a starting point for your decision.

 Right now, Facebook has dominated the social media market.
 The platform has the most monthly active users.
-Facebook offers a casual environment for all sorts of companies.
-While it is easier to build a community for a B2C company on Facebook, even B2B companies can have success if they are willing to showcase the personal, lighter side of their business.
-In addition to reaching potential clients, it is a great way to attract your next employee.
+Facebook offers a casual environment for all sorts of businesses, including businesses like yours.
+While it is easier to build a community for a B2C company on Facebook, even B2B companies can have success if they’re willing to showcase the personal, lighter side of their business.
+In addition to reaching potential clients, it’s a great way to attract your next employee.

-- YouTube – As the biggest video platform, YouTube is the leading social media marketing tool for businesses that focus on video content.
-And, behind Google, it is the second largest search engine.
+As the biggest video platform, YouTube is the leading social media marketing tool for businesses that focus on video content.
+And, behind Google, it is the second-largest search engine.
 This is where people go when they want to know how to do something.
 The platform has over 2 billion monthly users!

 Instagram was, and still is, an awesome mobile photography brand.
 It’s great for sharing rich media, such as images and videos.
 This platform is well suited for food, fashion, and travel industries.

-- Twitter – Want to know what is happening now?
-Then head to Twitter.
-It is the best network for sharing the current news.
+Want to know what’s happening now?
+Head to Twitter.
+It’s the best social media platform for sharing the current news.
 Conferences and events fair well on this platform.
-It is also a terrific place to start or join an ongoing conversation about a specific topic.
+It’s also a terrific place to start or join an ongoing conversation about a specific topic.

 Pinterest is a powerhouse.
 It’s evolved so much from users sharing recipes and renovating tips.
 This platform is great for B2C businesses such as retail stores, photographers, jewelers, and restaurants.
-There is some research that says this is the platform that drives more serious buyers (those willing to spend more money) to shopping sites than Facebook does.
+There’s some research that says this is the platform that drives more serious buyers (those willing to spend more money) to shop sites than Facebook does.

 Still not sure?
 Dive into our Starter Kit to pick a platform.

 Social media is not a broadcast medium.
-It is about interaction, so spend time engaging with others, contributing to conversations in a meaningful way.
+It’s about interaction, so spend time engaging with others and contributing to conversations in a meaningful way.
 Likes are nice, but comments, replies, and retweets will help you build your online community faster.
 Ask questions and don’t be afraid to interact with clients online.

 If you do have an unhappy customer, don’t try to solve the problem online.
 Reach out and invite them to contact you directly.
-And when you have solved the problem, encourage them to go back to social media and let their community know what you have done.
+And when you have solved the problem, encourage them to go back to social media and let their community know what you’ve done.

 Have a Plan